 To understand where the D&O market is headed, it’s helpful to look back briefly at how we got where we are today.

 Congress passed the first antitrust law, the Sherman Act, in 1890, and followed up in 1914 with two additional measures: the Federal Trade Commission Act (which created the FTC) and the Clayton Act.
-These laws—still in effect today—not only prohibited unlawful mergers but began to set the standard for what constituted unlawful business practices.
+These laws—still in effect today—not only prohibited some anticompetitive mergers but began to set the standard for what constituted unlawful business practices.
 Many state statues followed suit in the years ahead.

 Social Trends and D&O Evolution